Regular Logical Mode vs. Light Fun Mode In Social Interactions

 Amount of conversation

-'Regular Logical Mode': Pretty much makes up the bulk of the interaction, or people purposely don't talk so everyone can reflect on an idea, or soak something up
+'Regular Logical Mode': Pretty much makes up the bulk of the interaction, when people stop talking it's often so everyone can reflect on an idea

 'Light Fun Mode': Varies.
 At times everyone will be gabbing away.
 In some environments conducive to this mode there may be periods of silence as people dance, play a game together, or listen to a band.
 In these same venues talking may be difficult and inconvenient, so people may communicate through gestures, expressions, cheers and yells, and actions instead (e.g., grabbing someone and doing a funny dance with them)